wforbes/Omnia/README.md

 out of them while I finished my degree.
 Shortly after starting that endeavor I was lucky enough to be hired at my first tech job working on a huge C# based web app, so my focus shifted to that style of programming.
 It's been 7 years now and I've learned a lot about software development after working for 3 other companies.
-Now that I'm in a position where I work from home and I'm enrolled at [WGU](https://wgu.edu) to finish my bachelor's degree; I'm dusting off this old project and starting to work on it again with the hopes of being able to use it as my Senior Capstone project for school.
+Now that I'm in a position where I work from home and I've re-enrolled in school at [WGU](https://wgu.edu) to finish my bachelor's degree; I'm dusting off this old project and starting to work on it again with the hopes of being able to use it as my Senior Capstone project for school.
+I'd like to put my head down for all of 2021 and just code/draw as much as possible, then re-evaluate the project when it's time to write my final capstone papers for school.

 ---